xliucs/MTTS-CAN/README.md

 ## TVM

 If you want to use TVM, pleaea follow [this tutorial](https://tvm.apache.org/docs/) to set it up.
+Then, you will need to replace the code in `incubator-tvm/python/tvm/relay/frontend/keras.py` with our `tvm-ops-mtts-can.py`.

 ## Requirements